 As the IEEE has previously stated, submission of LOAs under the March 2015 Patent Policy is “entirely voluntary,” and “[p]atent owners who do not wish to submit a Letter of Assurance under the proposed [March 2015] policy are free not to do so.”

-Accordingly, InterDigital provides the following licensing assurance in connection with IEEE 802.11ax, High Efficiency WLAN (HEW) (the “IEEE Standard”), which is intended to be of the same scope and on the same terms as the Letters of Assurance that InterDigital has previously submitted to IEEE with respect to other projects prior to March 2015 and the adoption of the March 2015 Patent Policy:
+Accordingly, InterDigital provides the following licensing assurance in connection with IEEE 802.11ax, IEEE 802.11be, and IEEE p1918.1 (the “IEEE Standards”).
+This licensing assurance is intended to be of the same scope and on the same terms as the Letters of Assurance that InterDigital has previously submitted to IEEE with respect to other projects prior to March 2015 and the adoption of the March 2015 Patent Policy: